Grag2015/Coursera/4_Reproducible Research/RepData_PeerAssessment2/StormData_analysis.md

----
-title: "Tornado and Flood are the most injurious events"
+## Tornado and Flood are the most injurious events
----

 author: *Grigory Miholap*
 date: *15/11/2015*

 **Note**: deer peers, I sorry for my English.